 I’ll finish as I stared… I’ve trekked, Peru, Patagonia, Chile, Nepal and Colombia.
 They’re truly awesome, but I have to admit this was a one up on all of them.
-Hands down the best trek I’ve ever experienced.
+The best Himalayan travel adventure on earth: 3 day Kuari Pass Trek

 Tips for healthy eats

 - Take nuts and the local dried fruit.

 - A bag of salts electrolytes powder won’t go a miss either.

 - Take garlic, ginger and lemon to place in your water bottle, it staves off altitude sickness.

 - I’d recommend a supply of BCAA and Glutamine tablets, they’ll help greatly to starve off the aches.
 At least two of each a day morning and mid afternoon.

 How to get meat for that protein hit